 Health insurance coverage is essential to the ability to engage in primary care.
-Persons who are uninsured are often sicker, spend a greater proportion of their income on out-of-pocket health care costs, have greater difficulty accessing services, services, and are more likely to lack a usual source of care than their insured counterparts.
+Persons who are uninsured are often sicker, spend a greater proportion of their income on out-of-pocket health care costs, have greater difficulty accessing services, and are more likely to lack a usual source of care than their insured counterparts.

-Rates of adults who are uninsured vary across NYC (Figure 1), including approximately 15% of CD11 residents ages 18-64.
-The uninsured rate in CD11 is lower than the citywide uninsured rate for this population.
-Uninsured rates among people ages 0-17 and 65+ in CD11 are also lower (Figure 2).
+Rates of adults who are uninsured vary across NYC (Figure 1), including approximately 15% of CD13 residents ages 18-64.
+The uninsured rate in CD13 is lower than the citywide uninsured rate for this population.
+Uninsured rates among people ages 0-17 in CD13 are greater than the citywide average for that age group (Figure 2).